larapack/dd/README.md

 [Laravel](http://laravel.com) already have the `dd` function in its helpers.
 The `dd` function from this package is equal to the one in Laravel 5.

-If you wish to override the Laravel 4 function with this one, you have to move the `"marktopper/dd": "1.*"` above the `"laravel/framework": "___"` in the `require` section of your `composer.json`.
+If you wish to override the Laravel 4 function with this one, please follow those few steps:
-And then run `composer dump-autoload`
+- Open `vendor/composer/autoload_files.php`
+- Move `$vendorDir . '/marktopper/dd/src/helper.php',` above the `$vendorDir . '/laravel/framework/src/Illuminate/Support/helpers.php',` line
+__OBS: Currently this have to be done after each time composer dumps the autoload.__